The first version of the workflow can be found in the Brain Simulation Platform.

 If you do not have an account to access the Brain Simulation Platform, please email email@example.com

-Brocke E, Bhalla US, Djurfeldt M, Hellgren Kotaleski J, Hanke M. Efficient Integration of Coupled Electrical-Chemical Systems in Multiscale Neuronal Simulations.
-Front Comput Neurosci.
-2016 Sep 12;10:97.
+- Brocke E, Bhalla US, Djurfeldt M, Hellgren Kotaleski J & Hanke M (2016).
+Efficient Integration of Coupled Electrical-Chemical Systems in Multiscale Neuronal Simulations.
+Frontiers in Computational Neuroscience.

 Multiscale models are models that expand and link beyond the domain of single-level models.
 There are many possible levels of multiscale modelling relevant to brain simulation, for example: systems models, point-neuron models, morphologically-detailed models, different-equation subcellular models and molecular dynamics models.

 What makes multiscale models important?

 Multiscale models allow us to understand how changes occurring at one level of simulation can propagate to higher levels.